 Photographer and Cook, Gavin Hill, has recently returned from Honeymoon in Thailand and shares his favourite Thai recipe.

-This soup was one of the favourite dishes I learned to cook on a recent trip to Thailand.
+This soup is one of the favourite dishes I learned to cook on a recent trip to Thailand.
 It is actually quite a simple and easy one to attempt.

 The soup should be in equal parts salty, sour and spicy together.
 Balancing the ingredients to your own taste will achieve this.
 The ‘Goong’ refers to prawns but you can do this soup with chicken also, in which case you’d refer to it as ‘Tom Yum Kai’ instead.